Tuesday, March 31, 2009

 White breasted nut hatch

 Actually, apart from the bunny, this guy made my day, too.
-I had wandered into the Rambles, where one is more likely to see birds at this leaf-thin time of year than solitary men standing about in odd places waiting for odder things to happen to them.
-I stood still to watch three little titmice who looked as though they would have sat on my hand if I had offered it.
+I had wandered into The Ramble, where one is more likely to see birds at this leaf-thin time of year than solitary men standing about in odd places waiting for odder things to happen to them.
+I stood still to watch three little chickadees who looked as though they would have sat on my hand if I had offered it.
 And I also stopped to listen, because all I could hear, in the heart of New York City, was birdsong.

 The nut hatch, the first I have seen (I am not a birder, rather an accidental bird watcher), was about 6 feet away investigating a fallen tree, and moving vertically up and down it, very slowly and methodically, and utterly unfazed by my presence.
 I went closer and did not disturb him then, either.
 He caught several insects and only then moved fast bambambam killing them on the bark with his beak.